 Organizers of summer music festivals are increasing drug screening, after four people died at festivals last year.
 The deaths were linked to the club drug Molly.

 The Food and Drug Administration (FDA) will develop e-cigarette policies that will protect public health, the head of the agency’s Center for Tobacco Products said Wednesday.
 The FDA is considering product standards in the areas of addiction, toxicity and product appeal.

 Not all parts of the federal government agree on how to approach the issue of prescription painkiller abuse, according to the Associated Press.

 New York Governor Andrew Cuomo announced Wednesday the state will add 100 State Police investigators to drug units in order to fight the growing heroin problem.
 “In the ’70s we had a heroin epidemic.
 This is worse than what we went through before,” he said.

 Researchers at Columbia University and the New York State Psychiatric Institute are looking for participants for a new study on alcoholism and text messaging.

-Top headlines of the week from Friday, May 23- Thursday, May 29, 2014.
+Top headlines of the week from Friday, June 6- Thursday, June 12, 2014.